Dulguun Enkhbat

 Dulguun Enkhbat, also known as Enkhbatyn Dölgöön (Энхбатын Дөлгөөн, born 27 March 1992) is a Mongolian basketball player for the Mongolian 3x3 national team.

 Professional career

 Dulguun Enkhbat started his professional career in 2012.

 Ulaanbaatar MMC Energy

 Dulguun Enkhbat has been a member of Ulaanbaatar MMC Energy team since 2017.
 He started to play at the FIBA 3X3 tournaments from Nanjing Challenger 2017 in April 2017 where team finished the tournament with 3rd place.

-In 2017, FIBA named Dulguun Enkhbat as one of the top 10 male 3x3 basketbal player of the year.
+In 2017, FIBA named Dulguun Enkhbat as one of the top 10 male 3x3 basketball player of the year.

 National team career

 Dulguun Enkhbat represented for the Mongolian national basketball team at the 2013 Summer Universiade in Kazan, Russia and 2015 Summer Universiade in Gwangju, South Korea.
 He also named for the Mongolian national basketball team roster for FIBA Asia Cup 2025 Pre-Qualifier in November, 2022.
 However, he didn't play due to hand injury.